jere357/jere357.github.io/index.md

 # Hello there, I am Jeronim Matijević

-I'm currently koding at a company called Intis
+I'm a biological encoder+decoder w/ skip connections, currently koding at a company called Intis

 Big fan of CLIP

-backprop is the closest thing we have to magic

 * * *